minceheid/openeo/README.md

    - Configure your home WiFi network
    - Set timezone for your installation
    - Optionally add SSH key for command-line access
-   - **Note**: Configuration portal is active for 30 minutes after every reboot
+   - **Note**: Configuration portal is active for 30 minutes after every reboot and once WiFi is configured can also be accessed via `http://<charger-ip>:81/`

 9. **Access Main Interface**
    - Disconnect from OpenEO network and reconnect to your home WiFi